rossberg/camp/README.txt

   +------------------------

   That is, search for "Ed Rush", not just something that happens to contain both words.
-For example, this will not accidentally pull up a track named "Crushed".
+For example, this will not accidentally pick up a track named "Crushed".

 * Attributes: The notation `#attr` produces the value of a specific meta data